 Western Union’s Q2 2021 results included the announcement that the company was selling Western Union Business Solutions and refocusing on cross-border consumer payments.
-Download my conversation with CFO Raj Agrawal to find out more.
+I spoke to CFO Raj Agrawal to find out more.

 Western Union reported 16% revenue growth in Q2 2021, but the headlines were focused on its sale of Western Union Business Solutions for $910m and its resulting refocus on the cross-border consumer payments market.